kamicavi/MicrobitBinaryClock/README.md

-# MicrobitBinaryClock
+# Microbit Binary Clock

-A binary clock for the BBC Microbit
+A binary clock for the BBC
+Microbit.
+Written in MicroPython.